hamsternipples/nosedocs/noseblog.md

 I had a lot of interesting reactions to the last entry which I thought were interesting enough to make another.

 I don't really know why I wrote it the way I did.
-I was just writing the ideas as they came to me, just like always. however, upon hindsight I think there was some definite influence on the entry, because it preys heavily on their fears. the guys running nosebook have a terrible fear that they are actually not the ones running the show, and that they're being influenced from even higher positions than they can see. to make it worse they really hate the idea that these powers which are influencing are kept secret from them and arn just using them, as if the higher powers are just running a sort of experiment and they're the secretly manipulated test subjects.
+I was just writing the ideas as they came to me, just like always. however, upon hindsight I think there was some definite influence on the entry, because it preys heavily on their fears probably with the purpose that they would fight against it giving it more power. the guys running nosebook have a terrible fear that they are actually not the ones running the show, and that they're being influenced from even higher positions than they can see. to make it worse they really hate the idea that these powers which are influencing are kept secret from them and arn just using them, as if the higher powers are just running a sort of experiment and they're the secretly manipulated test subjects.

 basically, they're scared that there's another nosebook on top of them infuencing and expermenting on them in the same way they're doing to us.
 I think there's probably significant evidence that is indeed happening. who do you think fwh is? is tesla really dead? etc.